 This trail spans close to 4,000 miles from New York to North Dakota and is still being worked on.
 It crosses seven states across the Northeast and into the Great Plains starting in Crown Point, New York and ending in Lake Sakakawea State Park in North Dakota.
 Although not yet completed, the eventual route plans to be the largest scenic trail in the country, even more than the Pacific Crest Trail and Appalachian Trail.
 Efforts are currently being made to connect the Appalachian Trail and Vermont’s Long Trail.

 The North Country National Scenic Trail connects more than 160 public lands, including parks, forests, scenic attractions, wildlife refuges, game areas, and historic sites.
+We drove through a portion of the trail on our road trip.
 To look at specific maps spanning through the seven states, check out the North Country Trail Association.

 Knife River Indian Villages National Historic Site

+While not an official North Dakota national park, Knife River Indian Villages was a nice stop on the road trip.
 The Northern Plains Indians called this area of North Dakota home for many years.
-They were a tribe who settled along the Missouri River, farmed, traded goods, and hunted large game.
 There are three smaller settlements in the Knife River Indian Villages Historic Site, and with over 1,000 acres of land, it features a mixture of landscapes along the river.

 There are a few hiking trails along the river bluffs and forests that would make for a good half day adventure.
-The two mile North Forest Trail Loop provides some unspoiled bottomland forest and prairie views, while the Missouri Overlook loop provides sweeping views of the Missouri River.
-For a longer hike, consider taking the Two Rivers Trail.
-This 6 mile hike follows the Knife River until it ends at the Missouri River.
+We just popped in to check out the area.
+The two-mile North Forest Trail Loop provides some forest and prairie views, while the Missouri Overlook loop provides sweeping views of the Missouri River.
 The Visitor’s Center also has educational activities, exhibits, and a short movie.

 While most people do not make it up to North Dakota, it is actually not too far from the more popular Mount Rushmore and Badlands National Park in South Dakota.
 If you’re planning a South Dakota road trip, taking a couple of extra days to visit the North Dakota national parks would be a great idea.